-These Japanese Gardens in Florida are one of the most treasured cultural attractions in Palm Beach County and it ranks as the #1 attraction in Delray Beach.
+Morikami Japanese Gardens in Florida is one of the most treasured cultural attractions in Palm Beach County!
+It's no surprise that it ranks as the #1 attraction in Palm Beach County!

 You don't want to miss it!
-If you want some magnificent pictures of Japanese Gardens, you must visit Morikami Japanese Garden and bring the camera!
+If you want some truly beautiful pictures of Japanese Gardens, you must visit Morikami Japanese Garden and bring the camera!
+Everything here is beautiful!

-Morikami Japanese Garden in Delray Beach, Florida ranks 8th among more than 300 Japanese Gardens outside Japan.
+Morikami Japanese Gardens in Delray Beach, Florida ranks 8th among more than 300 Japanese Gardens outside Japan.
 This ranking is by the Journal of Japanese Gardening.

 What Will You See?